chinchi909/LuaBackend/README.md

 are not supported and it is recommended to use LuaFrontend concurrently with LuaBackend Hook to achieve this.

 ## Support
-For the time being, only supports the PC Global versions of:
+Supports the PC Global versions of:
 * Kingdom Hearts Final Mix
+* Kingdom Hearts Re: Chain of Memories
 * Kingdom Hearts II Final Mix
+* Kingdom Hearts Birth by Sleep Final Mix

 Installation instructions are in [INSTALL.md](INSTALL.md).